 I’ve had many such lessons throughout life.
-I’m still learning.
+And I’m still learning.

 The old adage “sticks and stones may break my bones, but names will never hurt me” is simply not true.

-It is not true for children; it is not true for adults.
+It’s not true for children; it’s not true for adults.
 At any stage of life, name-calling, put-downs, false accusations, malicious gossip and intimidation really do hurt.
 Continuous, repetitive behaviour of this kind that is intended to cause harm is abuse.
 Today it’s called “emotional abuse” or “psychological abuse”.

 It is widely recognised that more and more children in primary and secondary schools today experience social anxiety and fear of the school environment, often due to emotional abuse by their peers.
 For some of these children, those who do not get adequate help to deal with their anxiety and fears, the result can be dire: personality changes, depression, self-harm, mental health problems, hospitalisation.